openebs-archive/openebs-docs/docs/faq.md

 /dev/md -multiple device ( software RAID devices).
 ```

 It is also possible to customize by adding more disk types associated with your nodes.
 For example, used disks, unwanted disks and so on.
-Following is the default filters added in `openebs-operator.yaml`.
 This change must be done in the 'openebs-operator.yaml' file that you have downloaded before OpenEBS installation.

-`exclude: "loop,/dev/fd0,/dev/sr0,/dev/ram,/dev/dm-,/dev/md"`

-Example:
+**Example:**

 ```
   filterconfigs: